Aiven-Open/karapace/README.rst

 main daemon process that should be run under a service manager such as ``systemd`` to serve clients.

 Configuration keys
 ==================

+Keys to take special care are the ones needed to configure Kafka and advertised_hostname.

 .. list-table::
    :header-rows: 1